 On June 13, 2024, the Company announced that its board of directors authorized the repurchase of up to 200,000 shares of the Company's common stock, no par value, from time to time, within one year (the "2024 Repurchase Plan") and that the Board of Governors of the Federal Reserve System advised the Company that it has no objection to the Company's 2024 Repurchase Plan.
 The Company may repurchase shares in privately negotiated transactions, in the open market, including pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 promulgated by the Securities and Exchange Commission, or otherwise in a manner that complies with applicable federal securities laws.
 The 2024 Repurchase Plan does not obligate the Company to acquire a specific dollar amount or number of shares and it may be extended, modified or discontinued at any time without notice.
-During the three months ended June 30, 2024, the Company did not repurchase any shares under the authorization of the 2024 Repurchase Plan.
+During the three months ended June 30, 2024 September 30, 2024, the Company did not repurchase any repurchased 5,501 shares under the authorization of the 2024 Repurchase Plan.
+As of September 30, 2024, there were 194,499 shares available for repurchase under the plan.